 Hostas—the Ultimate Shade Plant

 Pulmonaria, commonly known as lungwort, is one of the earliest flowers in the spring, bringing shades of brilliant blue and hot pink to the garden.
 But it's the foliage that makes it pop in a shady corner.
 Its green leaves are spotted with white, making it stand out in the shade.

-Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, with rich moist soil.
-There are white-flowered forms that can add that touch of brightness, or the more familiar pink-flowered ones will give a zap of warm color.
+Delicate looking Bleeding Hearts (Dicentra var.) are right at home in partial shade, thriving in an area with rich moist soil.
+The white-flowered forms will add that touch of brightness and light, or the more familiar pink-flowered ones will give a zap of warm color.
 By choosing the fringed-leaf varieties, you also add a textural interest.

 Go Native With Jack-in-the-Pulpit

 Jack-in-the-Pulpit is a native wildflower that is easily grown in shade gardens.
 Both leaves and flower appear in early spring.
 After the flower fades, spikes of green berries that turn a bright red last for much of the summer.

 Another native plant that has been cultivated is Heuchera.
 These generally do best in light shade, and they do well in almost any type of soil.
 With its compact habit, attractive matt of colorful leaves and fine upright stems of tiny flowers, it is a great specimen plant.

 Foamflower (Tiarella) is another native plant, with growth habits and appearance similar to the heuchera.
 It has evergreen leaves, often spotted or patterned, that take on bronze tints in fall.
 This plant has been hybridized, and many lovely varieties are available.

 If you're looking for a shade-tolerant ground cover, then bugleweed (Ajuga spp) is for you.
 It can carpet a semi-dry area beneath trees in no time with its fast-growing runners.
 It will also grow well in an area with good garden soil and more light.